jmorvay/Frinx-docs/FRINX_VPP_Distribution/Operations_Manual/span_port_config.md

 ```

 ## VPP CLIs for SPAN feature
-You can investigate the [tap_monitoring.sh](tap_monitoring.sh) script to see which VPP clis were used.
+You can investigate the tap_monitoring.sh script [click here to download](tap_monitoring.sh) to see which VPP clis were used.
 There are a few in particular which are unique to this usecase:
 ```
 vppctl set int span <source interface name> l2 destination <destination interface name>
 vppctl show int #shows interface names and counters